 Zirconia has no metal framework, making it a completely metal-free restoration.
 This is great for patients with metal allergies or sensitivities – no risk of allergic reactions to nickel or other alloys.

 The material is bio-inert and integrates well with surrounding tissues; gums typically tolerate it very nicely.
 There’s also no risk of corrosion or metallic taste over time (zirconia does not corrode or leach ions).
-The smooth surface of zirconia is also gentle on soft tissues and even helps reduce plaque accumulation on the crown, promoting healthier gums around the tooth.
+A well‑polished zirconia surface is generally well tolerated by soft tissues, and some studies report favourable plaque and soft‑tissue outcomes around zirconia components; however, plaque control also depends strongly on contour, margin placement, residual cement, and patient hygiene.

 Natural Tooth-Like Aesthetics